 As part of OCA’s charitable purpose to widen participation in arts education, funds are allocated each year to our Learner Support Scheme.

-This means we can offer bursaries to help with the cost of the unit fee where students would be unable to pay the full cost of the fees themselves, and are not eligible for other funding.
-This includes Scottish students who are not able to gain funding for our courses via Student Awards Agency Scotland (SAAS) and students who are evidenced to be ineligible for Student Finance funding (England, Wales or Northern Ireland).
+This means we can offer bursaries to help with the cost of the unit fee where students would be unable to pay the full cost of the fees themselves and are not eligible for other funding.
+This includes students who are evidenced to be ineligible for Student Finance funding (England, Wales or Northern Ireland), and from 1st August 2023, the Student Awards Agency Scotland (SAAS).

-All OCA undergraduate degree courses are listed with Student Finance England, Wales, and Northern Ireland allowing eligible students to apply for a part-time Student Loan towards the cost of course fees.
-Unfortunately, OCA courses are not eligible for Student Awards Agency For Scotland (SAAS).
+• All OCA undergraduate degree courses are listed with Student Finance England, Northern Ireland and Wales, allowing eligible students to apply for a part-time Tuition Fee Loan towards the cost of programme of study fees.

-You will usually be eligible for student finance if you are doing your first higher education qualification, even if your previous course was self-funded.
+• You will usually be eligible for student finance if you are doing your first, or a higher level, higher education qualification.
 There is no upper age limit, and you can apply if you are a UK national, have ‘settled status’ or normally live in the UK.

 Please check your eligibility with the appropriate Student Finance website.